 Rolling motion is a combination of two types of motion,

-The rolling motion contains two types of motion, or it is a combination of two types of motion translational and rotational motion.
-The translational motion of a body is the movement of the center of mass.
+The translational motion of a body is the movement of the centre of mass.

-During a body’s rolling motion, the surfaces which come into contact get to deform slightly, and that deforms is temporary that is when the area of both bodies comes into touch with each other, results in temporary deformation of the bodied.
-This phenomenon has the impact effect called friction that is the component of the contact force parallel to the surface that resists the motion.
+During a body’s rolling motion, the surfaces which come into contact get to deform slightly, and that deforms is temporary that is when the area of both bodies comes into touch with each other, resulting in temporary deformation of the bodied.
+This phenomenon has the impact effect called friction which is the component of the contact force parallel to the surface that resists the motion.

 Translatory motion is a sort of motion in which all portions of the body move the same distance in the same amount of time.
 There are two forms of translation motion: rectilinear and curvilinear.